LethalHotkeys/Lethal-Hotkeys/README.md

 - Shutdown all Codes - CTRL+m - Shutdowns all codes

 - Loop Shutdown all Codes - CTRL+n - Shutdowns all codes until keybind is pressed again

+- Delete 10 Characters - CTRL+Backspace - For deleting tons of text in terminal